‘I didn’t know where the next punch was going to come from,’ said one trans woman | PA/PA Archive/PA Images. All rights reserved

 “I don’t really give credence to the word transphobia,” says one woman, Lisa Muggeridge, in a recent YouTube video.
 In others, she compares trans women to narcissists who construct fake identities and names specific trans women calling them “mad as fuck they can’t be allowed near children”.

-Muggeridge, who’s previously written about British politics for publications including Newsweek, the Telegraph, and the Guardian, is now known among trans rights and anti-trans activists for her outspoken opposition to the proposed gender recognition reforms and ‘aggression’ on social media.
+Muggeridge, who’s previously written about British politics for publications including Newsweek and The Telegraph, is now known among trans rights and anti-trans activists for her outspoken opposition to the proposed gender recognition reforms and ‘aggression’ on social media.

-Last month, this account was suspended after tweeting that “prominent trans activists”, tagging specific individuals, are “deeply mentally unwell males” and that “all cause celebres are peadophiles, violent males, murderers”.
+Last month, this account was suspended after tweeting that “prominent trans activists”, tagging specific individuals, are “deeply mentally unwell males” and that “all cause celebres are paedophiles, violent males, murderers”.

 Muggeridge told me this account “wasn’t me, although I looked at [it] occasionally and tweeted from it.
 In the few months it was up it was subject to constant mass reporting”, by users saying tweets violated Twitter policies.